 Perkins President and CEO Dave Power said Princess Ameerah will help Perkins accomplish its mission of making sure every child around the world has an opportunity to learn.

 “Perkins has a strong history of international partnerships in many regions around the globe,” he said.
 “With the generous and thoughtful participation of Princess Ameerah, children in her home region will have more hope and greater opportunities to learn, achieve and become productive, contributing members of their communities.”

 During her three-day visit to Perkins’ campus, Princess Ameerah spent time in the Lower School, Deafblind and Secondary education programs, observing teaching methods and interacting with students.
-Her schedule included meetings with Perkins leadership, lunch with Educational Leadership Program participants from around the world, and an interview with students on Radio Perkins.
+Her schedule included meetings with Perkins leadership, lunch with Educational Leadership Program participants from around the world.

 While touring the Deafblind Program’s vocational training area, Princess Ameerah received an unusual request from Antonio, a student who was rinsing cans for recycling.